SHRI YOGIRAJ SARKAR GODARIWALE

-YOGIRAJ SARKAR GODARIWALE SHRI NAND LAL JI, incarnated in 1874 in Nowshera, Gujranwale, part of pre-partition India.
-HE was the Hindu Yogi saint and master yogi of the 19th and 20th century.
-He was known far and wide as an advocate of peace and harmony for the masses and he believed in equality of all religion.
+YOGIRAJ SARKAR GODARIWALE SHRI NAND LAL JI was born in 1874 in Nowshera, Gujranwala, a region that was then part of pre-partition India.
+A revered Hindu Yogi Saint and Master Yogi of the 19th and 20th centuries, he was widely known as an advocate of peace and harmony.
+His teachings emphasized the unity of all religions and respect for our fellow beings.

 “Thou canst hold the Sun behind thy palm!